simbo1905/cu-final-mssql/readme.md

                 --metrics=false
 ```

 _Personal Opinion:_ While that all sounded a bit buggy I think the tools are in general good and stable.
 It is just that I used a very convenient bleeding edge feature on Mac rather than Linux so I found some wet paint.
-The Openshift devs where helpful in offering work arounds to folks running into these issues on Mac and where scheduling thr fixes.
+The Openshift devs where helpful in offering work arounds to folks running into these issues on Mac and were scheduling the fixes as I went press.
 I blame the next issue below on having to run the alpha versions.

 If you now run ```docker ps``` you should now see a load of Openshift services running in their own containers.